IanDonn95/HighSchoolProjectJavaGame/Under Brain Revolution/README.txt

+Please note, this is a game I made 5-6 years ago during High School.
+I've learned so much since I wrote this, so please excuse some of the wonkiness.
+Also, the original source code has been lost, so this is the compiled version, and may have a few unusual issues after being copied around.
+For example, saves after finishing a level are broken, but the included save file has all levels unlocked.

 The game folder must be placed in the base of the C: drive for it to work properly.
 This would be C:/Under Brain Revolution; it needs to be here to run at all.
 In addition, to properly play the game, the resolution of your monitor should exceed 1000x850, the size of the game window.